hlmifzi/sirclo-tesct-ui-component/README.md

 This project was bootstrapped with [Story](https://github.com/facebook/create-react-app).

 ### What's storybook
-storybook is your deasign system component guide
+storybook is your design system component guide

 ### npm i
 to instal package dependencies